nicholasohjj/tp/docs/DeveloperGuide.md

 ### Main Success Scenario (MSS)

 1. Tutor enters the command to view all students.
-2. TutorTrack retrieves and displays all registered students in alphabetical order.
+2. TutorTrack retrieves and displays all registered students.

    **Use case ends.**